-Maybe you have done a bit of real estate investing in Harrisburg, PA but want to take things further and make it into more than a hobby on the side.
+Are you looking for an investment property in the Harrisburg real estate market?
+Maybe you have done a bit of real estate investing in Harrisburg but want to take things further and make it into more than a hobby on the side.
 It’s only wise to think about how you can and should be investing your money.
 In any property investment, cash flow is gold.
 Harrisburg has a more favorable legal and tax climate, and it is stable.
-That makes it a good choice for real estate investors as long as you are investing for rental income instead of massive capital gains.
+That makes it a good choice for real estate investors as long as you are investing in rental income instead of massive capital gains.
 And you could still earn a lot of money with fix-and-flip in the Harrisburg housing market.

-A good cash flow from Harrisburg investment properties means the investment is, needless to say, profitable.
+You won’t face the same hostility as a landlord as you might in New Jersey or New York, whether renting to long-term tenants or tourists.
+Good cash flow from Harrisburg investment properties means the investment is, needless to say, profitable.
 A bad cash flow, on the other hand, means you won’t have money on hand to repay your debt.
-Therefore, finding a good Harrisburg real estate investment opportunity would be a key to your success.
-If you invest wisely in the Harrisburg real estate, you could secure your future.
+Therefore, finding the best investment property in Harrisburg in a growing neighborhood would be key to your success.
+If you invest wisely in Harrisburg’s real estate, you could secure your future.

-The neighborhoods in Harrisburg must be safe to live in and should have a low crime rate.
-The neighborhoods should be close to basic amenities, public services, schools and shopping malls.
-Some of the best neighborhoods in or around Harrisburg are Progress, Uptown, Hampden, East Harrisburg, Capital Heights, Allison Hill, Wormleysburg, East Pennsboro, Lower Allen, Midtown, Shipoke, Enola, Lemoyne and Downtown Harrisburg.
+Some of the best neighborhoods in or around Harrisburg are Progress, Uptown, Hampden, East Harrisburg, Capital Heights, Allison Hill, Wormleysburg, East Pennsboro, Lower Allen, Midtown, Shipoke, Enola, Lemoyne, and Downtown Harrisburg.

-*Remember, caveat emptor still applies when buying a property anywhere.
-The aim of this article was to educate investors who are keen to invest in Harrisburg real estate in 2020.
-Purchasing an investment property requires a lot of studies, planning, and budgeting.
-Not all deals are solid investments.
-We always recommend to do your own research and take help of a real estate investment counselor.
-The information contained in this article was pulled from third party sites mentioned under references.
+Remember, caveat emptor still applies when buying a property anywhere.
+Some of the information contained in this article was pulled from third party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
 As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.

 - Legal climate